Staycation Respite Program

 Make a Donation

-Our Staycation package includes a $200 cash stipend (used for a family meal, date night, or other memory making activity), a $50 grocery gift card and other significant respite resources including aromatherapy, journals, family oriented activities and games (including time capsules, a Family Keystone activity, cards, games and puzzles), cozy comfort items, spiritual and cancer-care related educational books and much more.
-The average total cost of this box is $750 per family.
+Our Staycation package includes a $200 cash stipend (used for a family meal, date night, or other memory making activity), and other significant respite resources including aromatherapy, journals, family oriented activities and games (including time capsules, a Family Keystone activity, cards, games and puzzles), cozy comfort items, spiritual and cancer-care related educational books and much more.
+The average total cost of this box is $500 per family.

 Make it possible for advanced stage cancer patients to stay home, stay safe and enjoy respite with loved ones!Make a Donation